 Pupils in Old Grammar and First Form have a month in which they are to make as much as they can from £10 which they are given.

 Teachers go head-to-head representing their universities in front of an audience of expectant boys, with all ticket proceeds going towards the appeal.
 Other ticketed events have included ‘City’s Got Talent’, ‘Teacher Sumo Wrestling’ and ‘The CLX Factor’.

 - Sponsored Row

-Boys in the Upper School row on rowing machines in shifts non-stop for 48 hours during the last week of the Summer term, sleeping in School and collecting thousands from passers-by on the neighbouring Millennium Bridge approach.
+Pupils in the Upper School row on rowing machines in shifts non-stop for 48 hours during the last week of the Summer Term, sleeping in School and collecting thousands from passers-by on the neighbouring Millennium Bridge approach.

 - Form Events